Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Zeroth-order Algorithms for Deterministic Minimax Problems

 \subsection{Zeroth-Order Gradient Descent Multi-Step Ascent}

-In this section, we show that the dependence of the complexity on the condition number $\kappa$ could be reduced significantly (i.e., from $\kappa^5$ to $\kappa^2$) by making a simple modification to the \texttt{ZO-GDA} algorithm.
-Specifically, we run $T$ steps of the ascent part, for every descent step.
-The approach is presented formally in Algorithm~\ref{ZO-GDMSA} and the corresponding complexity results are provide in Theorem~\ref{ZO_GDmax_thm}.
+We now present our \texttt{ZO-GDMSA} algorithm in Algorithm \ref{ZO-GDMSA}.
+This algorithm runs $T$ ascent steps, for every descent step.
 The main idea behind running multiple ascent steps is to better approximate the maximum of the stongly-concave function in each step.
-Subsequently, picking the number of inner iterations $T$ appropriately, helps us obtain improved dependence on $\kappa$ while still maintaining the same dependency on $\epsilon$.
-We emphasize that~\cite{nouiehed2019solving} used the multi-step ascent approach to handle certain non-convex minimax optimization problems that satisfy the so-called Polyak-\L{}ojasiewicz condition in the first-order setting.
+Subsequently, picking the number of inner iterations $T$ appropriately helps us obtain improved dependence on $\kappa$ while still maintaining the same dependency on $\epsilon$.
+We emphasize that~\cite{nouiehed2019solving} used the multi-step ascent approach to handle certain non-convex minimax optimization problems that satisfy the PL condition in the first-order setting.